CloudLabsAI-Azure/Advanced-OpenAI-with-HR-Copilot/Instructions/Lab-1.md

 - Task 1: Create an OpenAI resource and model **(Read-Only)**
 - Task 2: Building a ChatGPT-like application on Streamlit with streaming

+## Exercise 1: Open AI Setup and Installation of Applications

 ### Task 1: Create an OpenAI resource and model **(Read-Only)**

 # READ-ONLY